CoLRev-Environment/colrev/docs/source/guides/user_documentation.rst

 References
 --------------

 ..
 [WagnerEtAl2020] Wagner, G. and Empl, P. and Schryen, G. (2020).
-Designing a novel strategy for exploring literature corpora.
-Proceedings of the European Conference on Information Sytems.
+Designing a novel strategy for exploring literature corpora. *Proceedings of the European Conference on Information Sytems*.